pacroy/gh-common-workflows/README.md

     source --pull--> targetn
 ```

+This sync process is designed to work well with [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow).

 ## Usage

 1. Create a new secret `SYNC_PAT` with the token that have permission to read/write repository and workflow.